Air Quality Index: Dhaka ranks 3rd worst | The Asian Age Online, Bangladesh

-Bangladesh’s capital Dhaka was ranked third worst in Air Quality Index (AQI) on Monday morning.
+Bangladesh’s capital Dhaka ranked third worst in the Air Quality Index (AQI) on Sunday morning.

-It had an AQI score of 233 around 8:20am.
-The air was classified as ‘very unhealthy’.
+It had an AQI score of 260 around 8:19am and the air was classified as ‘very unhealthy’.

-When the AQI score is between 201 and 300, everyone may experience more serious health effects.
+Pakistan’s Lahore and Mongolia’s Ulaanbaatar were on top two positions on the list of cities with the worst air with scores of 458 and 269 respectively.

-India’s Delhi and Mongolia’s Ulaanbaatar occupied the top two positions in the list of cities with worst air with scores of 317 and 272 respectively.
+Everyone may experience more serious health effects when the AQI score is between 201 and 300.

-When the AQI score is more than 300, the air quality is considered hazardous and everyone may experience more serious health effects.
+When the value is more than 300, the air quality is considered hazardous and the entire population is more likely to be affected.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.